Skip to main content

 Yes. n8n Cloud is EU-hosted by default, the company is a German GmbH, and it holds SOC 2.
 The gaps are one level down: no region choice yet, audit logging gated behind Enterprise, and no tooling mapped to EU AI Act deployer obligations.

-Yes, inside workflows. n8n's LangChain-based AI Agent nodes ship with evaluations, guardrails, and human-in-the-loop approvals, all first-class.
-What n8n does not offer is agent-native depth: per-run token and cost attribution, A/B testing between agent versions, and the agent as the unit you version and deploy.
+Yes, inside workflows. n8n's LangChain-based AI Agent nodes ship with evaluations, guardrails, and human-in-the-loop approvals.
+Its public docs do not show native per-agent-run cost attribution or production traffic splits between agent versions, and n8n versions and deploys the surrounding workflow.
 That is where Connic differs.

-n8n is fair-code, licensed under the Sustainable Use License: free to self-host for internal business use, but not open source in the OSI sense, and you cannot resell or embed it without a commercial license.
-Connic is a managed platform with a self-hosted option on the Enterprise tier.
+n8n is fair-code under the Sustainable Use License: free to self-host for internal business use, but not open source in the OSI sense.
+Some customer-facing embeddings are allowed when the product's value does not derive substantially from n8n and you use your own credentials; white-label hosting and products based substantially on n8n require a commercial agreement.
+Connic is a managed platform with a self-hosted option on Enterprise.

 Still deciding between Connic and n8n?